netterie/WHAMP/README.md

-# WHAMP
+# Washington HIV Model for MSM
-Parameter estimation and code development for the Washington HIV Applied Modeling Project
+Parameter estimation and code development for the Washington HIV Model for MSM